 What is a Skirt in 3D Printing?

 The main purpose of the Skirt is used to make sure that the filament is flowing smoothly before the printing starts.
-Your slicer software will help you select the boundary lines and the distance of the skirt from the 3D print edges.

 Let’s take a look when you can use the Skirt.

 - The Skirt is used to make the flow of the filament smooth for the main printing